 Do It Yourself (or possibly with a friend)

-You can get the necessary equipment and materials to set up a home lab yourself and practice on your own.
+You can get the necessary equipment and materials to set up a home lab yourself and practice on your own with the help of your mock bench and do manikin exercises.
 Although feedback is really important in practicing for the ideal preps, nobody can do your preps for you.
 You need to practice on your own anyways even if you plan to take an in-person course.

 Having gone through the process myself, I feel that the expectations of bench test results are getting higher every year.
 Please do not make the mistake of underestimating the high standards of these exams.

-You can find private institutes and programs that schools offer to help any international dentist get prepared for the skills-assessment test.
+You can find private institutes and programs that dental schools offer to help any international dentist get prepared for the skills-assessment test.
 Price and duration of the courses may vary.
+Some of these courses are a day course for the people who don’t want to spend a lot of time on a course.
+Some courses are designed to include specific instructions like instruction in fixed prosthodontics, operative dentistry and removable prosthodontics or restorations of amalgam and composite preparations.
 If you feel totally lost with your preparation and if you can afford this, this might be the option for you.

 Here a few hands-on courses for your reference:

-Got a question for us regarding bench test prep course for international dentists?
+Got a question for us regarding bench test preparatory course for foreign trained dentists?
 Do not hesitate to comment them down below.